 Collegiate Church of St Mary, Youghal, Anglican church in Youghal, Ireland.

-The Collegiate Church of St Mary is a stone church in Youghal featuring medieval architectural elements from different periods.
-The building displays a timber roof from the 13th century, a tower constructed in the 14th century, and a nave built in the 15th century divided into multiple sections.
+The Collegiate Church of St Mary is a medieval stone church in the town of Youghal, County Cork, Ireland, and a national monument of Ireland.
+The building has a Romanesque south doorway, a timber roof from the 13th century, a tower from the 14th century, and a nave with side aisles added in the 15th century.

 The community of curious travelers